 Practice makes perfect.
 This also applies to the work that we do at Easy LMS.
 We train our brains on a daily basis.
 This requires deep concentration.
 Within the flow, you look for the upper limit of your capabilities.
 This often means that you do something that just goes beyond your comfort zone.
 When you do something you are not yet comfortable with, you are more susceptible to things that increase comfort, such as distraction.
 The latter can be avoided if you concentrate on your work without being disturbed.
 The advantage is that you kill two birds with one stone.
 You get better at your job, and you deliver the best performance in that moment, which the bosses will like 😉.

 This process is certainly not easy.
 You can only work on the edge of your abilities if you:

 - Are fit and full of energy.

 At Easy LMS we like to help (future) colleagues to get better.

 The top three reasons why getting better often fails:

 In the fifteen minutes after you have been disturbed, there is a 50% greater chance of making errors.

-Most offices, like ours used to be in the past, are not at all setup for long-term concentration.
+Most offices, including ours in the past, are not set up for long-term concentration.
 The open, noisy office gardens where everyone comes and goes for example.
 But we can’t forget the impact of email, internal chat tools, meetings, and open diaries.
 Not to mention the addictive effect of the internet and smartphones.

 You will take a slightly different view if you know that distracting somebody is a costly business: